superfaceai/hubspot-agent-demo/README.md

     <tr>
       <td valign="top"><strong>4.
 Create engagements</strong></td>
       <td valign="top">Create call engagement and tasks based on call notes for existing deal</td>
+      <td valign="top">Create a call engagement and relevant tasks based on the call notes for the deal New Deal for ACME Ltd. This is the record from the call: Call with John Doe from ACME.
+Frustrated with manual sales processes, spreadsheets everywhere, and lack of automation.
+Using Pipedrive and HubSpot but not getting enough efficiency.
+Interested in lead scoring, follow-up automation, and reporting.
+Needs CFO approval, decision in 4–6 weeks, considering competitors but open to a pilot if we show quick value.
+Sending recap and confirming demo for March 15 at 2 PM EST, prepping the demo with a focus on automation and reporting, sending case studies, and following up in two weeks.
+Solid opportunity if we move fast. </td>
       <td valign="top">
         ❌ <strong>Failure</strong><br>
         ❌ Tools for creating engagements/tasks don't exist<br>